smrithinns/CronHub/README.md

-# CronHub
+# CronVue

-CronHub is a Node.js web application that provides a user-friendly interface for creating and managing scheduled cron jobs.
+CronVue is a Node.js web application that provides a user-friendly interface for creating and managing scheduled cron jobs.
 It allows users to schedule and monitor cron jobs with ease.

 ## Features